Skip to Main Content

 Not finding exactly what you need?
 The library has many more resources you can explore:

-Access Note: When off-campus, be sure to access to Google Scholar from the library's website to directly access Michigan Tech's resources.
+Access Note: When off-campus, be sure to navigate to Google Scholar from the library's website to appropriately access Michigan Tech's subscription resources.

 Database A-Z List